Status: Completed 2022 and open to the public

-This project restores 14 acres of habitat and shoreline access located on the west bank of the Lower Duwamish Waterway in South Park.
-The property was formerly home to Duwamish Manufacturing Company and Malarkey Asphalt Company and more recently it has been known as Terminal 117 (T-117).
-When open to the public, it will be known as the Duwamish River People’s Park.
+This project restored 14 acres of habitat and shoreline access located on the west bank of the Lower Duwamish Waterway in South Park.
+The property was formerly home to Duwamish Manufacturing Company and Malarkey Asphalt Company and more recently it was known as Terminal 117 (T-117).
+Now that it's open to the public, it is known as the Duwamish River People’s Park.

 From 1937 to 1993, this site was used for asphalt shingle manufacturing by Duwamish Manufacturing Company and Malarkey Asphalt Company.
 When it closed in the 90s, left behind was contaminated soil and sediments.

 The Port of Seattle acquired this land in 1999.
 It was designated as an Early Action Area (EEA) as part of the Lower Duwamish Waterway Superfund site by the U.S. Environmental Protection Agency (EPA).
 The Port and the city of Seattle have worked side-by-side to conduct multiple large-scale cleanups with oversight by the EPA.

 The large-scale cleanups were done in two phases.
 The first phase was for the uplands and sediments cleanup which included the removal of pavement, derelict structures, and about 60,000 tons of soil and sediment.
 Following that, another round of cleanup was done for streets and stormwater.
 This work included storm drainage pipes under the streets, sidewalks, environmentally friendly landscaping and the installation of art, signage, and rain gardens which will improve the stormwater quality.
 These two phases of cleanups were wrapped up in 2015 and 2016.

 While this project began as a habitat restoration project, the community saw a bigger opportunity to make use of the space.
 This cleanup work would lead to the development of turning this property into a public-use park and habitat reserve.

 Becoming Duwamish River People's Park